-Our computing curriculum recognises that ICT is able to be taught both as a discrete subject as well as being woven cross-curricularly.
-Many of the skills are transferrable which provides a wealth of learning opportunities across the curriculum subjects including art, D&T, maths, geography, science, and literacy.
+Our computing curriculum recognises that Computing is able to be taught both as a discrete subject as well as being woven cross-curricular.
+Many of the skills are transferrable which provides a wealth of learning opportunities across the curriculum subjects including art, D&T, maths, geography, science, PSHE and English.

 In KS1 computing is taught discretely and as regularly as possible in support of other areas of learning across the school.
-Our teaching implements the computing National Curriculum which is comprised of three main parts; Digital Literacy, Information Technology and Computer Science.
+Our teaching implements the computing National Curriculum which is comprised of three main parts: Computer Science, Digital Literacy and Information Technology.
 Knowledge and skills are taught progressively, allowing the children to embed their learning over time.

 Computer Science teaches the principles of information and computation.
 It involves creating and debugging simple programs using algorithms.
 At Alderton Infant School we introduce the language of Computer Science in different contexts.
 We begin with using precise verbal instructions (algorithms) to get a friend to a certain point across the room or explain how to make a sandwich.
 We then move on to using the Beebots and then creating their own game on Purple Mash 2code using coding.
 The children will need to ‘fix’ their games and Beebot programmes as they go wrong, ‘debugging’ their own algorithms.

-Information Technology is the understanding of how ICT is used beyond school and how to keep safe on the internet.
-Our children are encouraged to experience ICT in the wider world and at home.
+Information Technology is the understanding of how IT is used beyond school and how to keep safe on the internet.
+Our children are encouraged to experience IT in the wider world and at home.

 We deliver a curriculum that: